-- 1) Approves provision of financial assistance under Section 356 of the Local Government Act 1993 from Mayoral and Ward funds to the following:- - a.
-Wahroonga Aboriginal Corporation Mayoral fund \$9727.54 donation towards rent to continue lease at Sturgeon Street, Raymond Terrace. - Meals on Wheels Tomaree Cr Matthew Bailey Rapid response \$500 donation towards assisting volunteers in the preparation and delivery of meals for the community.
+It was resolved that Council approves provision of financial assistance under Section 356 of the Local Government Act 1993 from Mayoral and Ward funds to the following:-

+- a.
+Wahroonga Aboriginal Corporation Mayoral fund \$9727.54 donation towards rent to continue lease at Sturgeon Street, Raymond Terrace. - b.
+Meals on Wheels Tomaree Cr Matthew Bailey Rapid response \$500 donation towards assisting volunteers in the preparation and delivery of meals for the community.